luizfilipezs/querier-ts/README.md

 #### `limit()`

-This method be used to set a limit of results.
+This method can be used to set a limit of results.

 ```ts
   .limit(100)